TASEP hydrodynamics using microscopic characteristics: The hydrodynamic limit

-The proofs are based on coupling of the tasep with different initial conditions.
-A crucial property of the coupling is attractivity, meaning that initial coordinatewise ordered configurations keep their order under the coupled evolution.
-The coupling naturally introduce first and second class particles.
-During the proof we will prove laws of large numbers for (a) a tagged particle for the stationary process $\eta^\lambda_t$, (b) the flux of $\eta^\lambda_t$ particles along a traveller with constant speed, (c) a second class particle for the process with initial shock configuration $\eta^{\lambda,\rho}$ with $\lambda<\rho$ and (d) a second class particle for the stationary process $\eta^\lambda_t$.
-We will see the microscopic counterpart of Figures \ref{fig2} and \ref{fig3}.
+\paragraph{Sketch of proof of Theorem \ref{t4.2}} The proofs are based on the coupling of the tasep obtained by using the same $U$ and $\omega$ for \emph{all} initial conditions.
+A crucial property of the coupling is attractivity, meaning that initial coordinate-wise ordered configurations keep their order under the coupled evolution.
+In turn, attractivity permits to describe the system in terms of first and second class particles, a tool largely used in the literature.
+During the proof we will prove laws of large numbers for (a) a tagged particle for the stationary process $\eta^\lambda_t$, (b) the flux of $\eta^\lambda_t$ particles along a traveler with constant speed, (c) a second class particle for the process with initial shock configuration $\eta^{\lambda,\rho}$ with $\lambda<\rho$ and (d) a second class particle for the stationary process $\eta^\lambda_t$.
+The main novelty is the microscopic counterpart of Figure \ref{fig3}.